inahsanjuan/dataloader/README.md

 There is a `DataLoaderContext` used to provide clean cache maps for dataloaders in each request, which need to be applied by a middleware.

-By default, a built-in middleware will be used to apply the context for Express.
-You can disable it and implement your own one for other platforms.
+By default, a built-in middleware will be automatically applied to apply the context for Express.
+You can disable it and apply it on your own for other platforms.

 ```ts
 @Module({